koiosdigital/kd_homeassistant/custom_components/koiosdigital/README.md

 The integration communicates with the device using these REST API endpoints:

 - `/api/about` - Device information
-- `/api/led/config` - LED configuration (all variants)
+- `/api/leds` - LED configuration (Nixie and Wordclock variants)
-- `/api/nixie/config` - Nixie-specific configuration
+- `/api/nixie` - Nixie-specific configuration (Nixie variants only)
-- `/api/fibonacci/config` - Fibonacci configuration
+- `/api/fibonacci` - Fibonacci configuration (Fibonacci variants only)
-- `/api/fibonacci/themes` - Available Fibonacci themes
+- `/api/system/config` - System configuration

 ## Device Entities